 w88 has conducted research on water and climate in the Atacama Desert of Chile and on the glaciers of Switzerland, developed paleoclimate response of desert soils and aquifers, quantified the role of convection on Antarctic lakes and studied the impact of the 2004 Asian tsunami on groundwater quality in Sri Lanka.
 He is the former editor for AGU's Water Resources Research,past Chair of the Geological Society of America's Hydrogeology Division and former Distinguished Darcy Lecturer.

-Tylerearned his bachelor of science and engineering degree in 1978 from the w88 of Connecticut, his master's degree in 1983 from the New Mexico Institute of Mining and Technology and his doctorate in hydrology from the w88 of Nevada, Reno in 1990.
+Tylerearned his bachelor of science and engineering degree in 1978 from the University of Connecticut, his master's degree in 1983 from the New Mexico Institute of Mining and Technology and his doctorate in hydrology from the University of w88, Reno in 1990.